Technology-Notes/clearcontainers-runtime-wiki/Clear-Containers-Architecture.md

 ![Docker create](arch-images/create.png)

-At this point, the virtual machine that will run the containers workload is up and running, and the [`agent`](#agent) is ready to process container lifecycle commands.
+At this point, the virtual machine that will run the containers workloads is up and running, and the [`agent`](#agent) is ready to process container life cycle commands.
 The pod inside the virtual machine is not created, and the containers are not running yet.
 This will be done through the OCI [`start`](#start) command